lin6echo/Linux/LinuxFoundationXLFS101x.md

 </center>
 </div>

-### Working with Files and Directories in a Script
+<b> Working with Files and Directories in a Script

 Write a script which: